athos/Postmortem/README.md

 - Planck 2.24.0+, or
 - Lumo 1.10.1+

+We have only tested on the above environments, but you could possibly use the library on some older versions of the ClojureScript runtimes as well.

 ## Installation

-Add the following to your project `:dependencies`:
+Add the following to your project dev dependencies or the `:user` profile in `~/.lein/profiles.clj`:

 [![Clojars Project](https://clojars.org/postmortem/latest-version.svg)](https://clojars.org/postmortem)